Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 #### 3.1.3.4 Types Checking

-Once types have been inferred for every entity and expression detected in the Typee source code, __type checking__ can take place.
+Once types have been inferred for every entities and expressions detected in the Typee source code, __type checking__ can take place.
 This is the final phase of the _Front-End Elaborator_.

-Here, the consistency of types is elaborated within expressions as well as in expressions.
-For instance, in __Typee__ there is no `+` operator defined with entities of type boolean and integer.
+Here, the consistency of types is elaborated within expressions as well as in assignments.
+For instance, in __Typee__ there is no `+` operator defined between entities of type boolean and integer.
 There is no comparison operator that jointly uses these types.
 The assignment of a boolean entity with a string value is not allowed also.
-These are types errors.
+These are examples of types errors.

 The instructions `if`, `while` or `repeat` for instance check boolean expresions for evaluating the branching.
 No other type than boolean is